Ready to find the perfect college degree?

 Business Operations Manager Job Outlook

-Overall management occupations are expected to increase by 6% during the 10-year period of 2019-2029.
+Overall management occupations are expected to increase by 6% through 2029.
 The 6% rate of growth is two percentage points higher than the total growth for all occupations tracked by the BLS.
-The growth rate will be driven by increased business activities that will require new management positions to open up, as well as by current managers retiring or changing positions.
+The growth rate will be driven by increased business activities that will require new management positions to open up.
+It will also be driven by current managers retiring or changing positions.
 Candidates with advanced degrees and 10+ years of experience should expect strong job prospects.
 Candidates willing to move to large metropolitan areas with high employment opportunities should also experience better than average job prospects.

 Business Operations Manager Earnings Potential

 Business operations managers are typically one of the highest-ranking professionals in an organization.
-As such, their pay reflects their lofty positions as important personnel responsible for many aspects of the organization that employs them.
-According to the Bureau of Labor Statistics (BLS), the median pay for general and operations managers is $103,650 per year as of May 2020, with the lowest 10% earning $45,850 and the highest 10% earning $208,000.
+As such, their pay reflects their positions as important personnel responsible for many aspects of their organization.
+According to the BLS, the median pay for general and operations managers is $103,650 per year as of May 2020, with the lowest 10% earning $45,850 and the highest 10% earning $208,000.
 When looking at industries, professional, scientific, and technical services operations managers earn a median salary of $142,92, the highest of those in any industry.
 Manufacturing operations managers come in second with a median salary of $121,800.

 Geographic location plays a salient role in salary levels for operations managers.
-New York, California, and Illinois rank as the top three, with the highest salaries ranging from $159,050 to $128,160.
-Many of the high salaries are concentrated in densely populated urban areas in these states such as New York City, Los Angeles, and Chicago.
+New York, California, and Illinois rank as the top three, with the highest salaries ranging around $159,050.
+Many of the high salaries are concentrated in densely populated urban areas in these states such as:

 Final Thoughts on Becoming a Business Operations Manager